Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Why should you get a baby car seat mirror no headrest?

 Baby backseat mirrors attach in an appropriate place in your vehicles to offer a better view of your child.
 Some parents use them on the front windshield for a better view of kids in front-facing car seats.
 Others attach them in the backseat to reflect an image of a rear-facing car seat into the rearview mirror.
 You might have to play with the angles a bit for the best view.
 But, the top baby car mirrors with no headrests let you do this.

 One problem that parents find when they consider a baby car mirror for rear-facing car seats is that they don’t have a headrest for the mirror.
 Many top mirrors for baby car seats strap onto the back headrests.
 So, what are you to do when this isn’t an option?

 Baby car mirror with suction cups

-If you are going to get a baby rearview mirror and don’t have headrests in your car, the best approach is to get something with suction cups.
+If you are going to get a baby backseat mirror and have no headrests in your car, the best approach is to get something with suction cups.
 These devices should stick to the back window, roof, or anywhere else that is convenient as an alternative.
 There are pros and cons to this method.
 Models for headrests can be easier to install and more secure with the right straps.
 With suction cups, you have to rely on the plastic cup to retain their suction.
 This isn’t always the case.
 But, I recommend this option for those without headrests because they are still convenient and effective.
 Many of them are a lot more adjustable with adaptable arms to help you get the best angle.
 This isn’t so easy with something strapped to a headrest.

-In addition to the suction cups, you should also look out for the following features:
+In addition to the suction cups, you should also lookout for the following features: